Terahertz radiation: Description

 Terahertz radiation falls in between infrared radiation and microwave radiation in the electromagnetic spectrum, and it shares some properties with each of these.
 Terahertz radiation travels in a line of sight and is non-ionizing.
 Like microwaves, terahertz radiation can penetrate a wide variety of non-conducting materials; clothing, paper, cardboard, wood, masonry, plastic and ceramics.
 The penetration depth is typically less than that of microwave radiation.
 Like infrared, terahertz radiation has limited penetration through fog and clouds and cannot penetrate liquid water or metal.
 Terahertz radiation can penetrate some distance through body tissue like x-rays, but unlike them is non-ionizing, so it is of interest as a replacement for medical X-rays.
 Due to its longer wavelength, images made using terahertz waves have lower resolution than X-rays and need to be enhanced (see figure at right).

 The earth's atmosphere is a strong absorber of terahertz radiation, so the range of terahertz radiation in air is limited to tens of meters, making it unsuitable for long-distance communications.
 However, at distances of ~10 meters the band may still allow many useful applications in imaging and construction of high bandwidth wireless networking systems, especially indoor systems.
 In addition, producing and detecting coherent terahertz radiation remains technically challenging, though inexpensive commercial sources now exist in the 0.3–1.0 THz range (the lower part of the spectrum), including gyrotrons, backward wave oscillators, and resonant-tunneling diodes.
-Due to the small energy of THz photons, current THz devices require low temperature during operationi to suppress environmental noise.
-Tremendous efforts thus have been putting in the THz research to improve the operation temperature, using different strategies such as optomechanical meta-devices.
+Due to the small energy of THz photons, current THz devices require low temperature during operation to suppress environmental noise.
+Tremendous efforts thus have been put into THz research to improve the operation temperature, using different strategies such as optomechanical meta-devices.